 - GrubHub GrubHub+: Your first month is free and every additional month is $9.99.
 You get free delivery on orders of $12 or more.

-- Pro tip: Before joining, check your credit cards: American Express, Green, Gold, and Platinum card members can receive a complimentary 12-month subscription to the UberEats Pass.
-The Chase Sapphire Card, which offers 12 months of complimentary DoorDash DashPass.
+Pro tip: Before joining, check your credit cards or other memberships because a free membership might be included, i.e. some American Express cards come with a complimentary 12-month subscription to the UberEats Pass.
+The Chase Sapphire Card, offers 12 months of complimentary DoorDash DashPass.
+With an Amazon Prime membership, you get 1 year of GrubHub+.

 Go discount hunting

-- Check Groupon and LivingSocial for discounts on restaurant gift cards and promotional offers at local restaurants.
-At the time of this writing, Groupon is offering an extra 20 percent on local restaurant deals when you use the promo code SAVE.
+- Check Groupon and LivingSocial for discounts on restaurant gift cards and promotional offers at local restaurants, like 20 percent on local restaurant deals when you use a specific promo code.

 Let your wallet do the work

 - Pay with a credit card that offers cashback and rewards on restaurant purchases like the American Express Gold, which offers 4 percent back on food.
-Other good cards include the Marvel Mastercard, Chase Freedom Flex, or Capital One SavorOne.
+If you’re looking for a no-fee card, check out the Bread Cashback American Express, where you can earn 2% back on everything you buy (including takeout, of course!).

-- Make sure to pay it off right away so the savings aren’t negated by interest!
+- Make sure to pay your cards off right away so the savings aren’t negated by interest!

 We may receive commissions for purchases made through links in this post.
 In addition to a handful of affiliate networks, TrueTrae.com/TraeBodge.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.